Mr. Hobbs Takes a Vacation: Critical reaction

 Prior to the film's release, columnist Hedda Hopper wrote to her readers about it, saying:

 Dear Dad: It's vacation time, but before you take your wife and brood on yours, run—don't walk—and see Jimmy Stewart in "Mr. Hobbs Takes a Vacation."
 You will enjoy yours a thousand times more.
 It's hilarious!

-The film, upon its release, received generally positive reviews, although most were not as enthusiastic as Hopp|er's.
+The film, upon its release, received generally positive reviews, although most were not as enthusiastic as Hopper's.

 Variety called it "a fun picture with enough going for it on the plus side of the ledger to make it a promising boxoffice candidate for 20th-Fox, although it misfires, chiefly in the situation development department."

 Bosley Crowther of The New York Times wrote in his review: "Right off the bat, it is suggested in this wacky domestic report that togetherness is strictly for the birds and that sensible parents, especially elders, should write it out of their books.
 The Mr. Hobbs of the title, played beguilingly by James Stewart, is very much of this opinion as far as his own brood is concerned."

 Wanda Hale of the New York Daily News gave the film a full four-star rating, calling it "a crackerjack comedy.
 By all means hurry to the Paramount Theatre and laugh yourself weak at this take-off on family togetherness on a holiday at the seashore that stars James Stewart in one of his funniest roles.
 Jerry Wald's comedy for 20th Century-Fox is more amusing than 'Mr. Hulot's Holiday' because of the dialogue—droll, clever, fresh lines written by one of the keenest wits in films, Nunnally Johnson.
 'Mr. Hobbs' is not one of those slick comedies about people we seldom meet.
 It's a comedy of identity, the characters are those we know intimately, even ourselves."

 Philip K. Scheuer wrote in the Los Angeles Times:

 Twentieth Century-Fox has, for a change, what looks .like a box-office winner...
 Nunnally is a humorist in whom the milk of human kindness has soured, and some of this seeps through the script and tastes unwontedly bitter.
 At the other extreme, he has squirted the text with occasional witticisms that are funny in themselves but seem out of the context.
 Neither characteristic is calculated to lessen the over-all enjoyment of the paying customer.

 Myles Standish wrote in the St. Louis Post-Dispatch:

 ONE WOULD SUPPOSE it is about time the modern American fetish of togetherness gets a gentle ribbing, and just that is given it in "MR. HOBBS TAKES A VACATION," an amusing domestic comedy at the FOX THEATER.